the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 6. Now that we’ve defined our structure and dynamics we need to select an integration scheme.
-We’ll use **HeunDeterministic**.
+We’ll use **Heun**.
 The most important thing here is to use a step size that is small enough for the integration to be numerically stable.
 Here, we chose a value of **dt = 0.1 ms**.

 7. Select the **Temporal Average** monitor.
 It averages over a time window of length *sampling period* returning one time point every period.
-It also, by default, only returns those state-variables flagged in the *Models* definition as *Variables watched by Monitors*.
 For our example the *Monitor's sampling period* is **1 ms**.

-Although there are Monitors which apply a biophysical measurement process to the simulated neural activity, such as EEG, MEG, SEEG, etc., here we’ll select only one simple monitor just to show the idea.
+Although there are monitors which apply a biophysical measurement process to the simulated neural activity, such as EEG, MEG, SEEG, etc., here we’ll select only one simple monitor just to show the idea.
 The Raw Monitor takes no arguments and simply returns all the simulated data.

 8. Provide the *simulation length*.
 Here we’ll use the default value of **1000 ms**.

-9. Before launching the simulation, configure a set of *Visualizers* and/or *Analyzers* by clicking on *Configure*, selecting the what you want to see and saving your choices.
-These windows will enable you to have a glimpse of the results as soon as the simulation ends.
+9. Choose a simulation name.
+In this example, we chose *AnatomyOfARegionSimulation\_a*.

-10. Enter a name for the current simulation (e.g, *AnatomyOfARegionSimulation\_a*) and click on |arrow|.
+10. Click on the *Launch* button.

 -------------------